mmbcode/RP5Rancher/README.md

 - Reboot (added but untested).

 Docker, Helm, Kubernetes
 - Setup Docker, Helm, and Kubernetes Repos ( I need to investigate the warnings on the repo adds).
 - Install miscellaneous packages & docker-ce, helm, kubeadm, kubectl, and kubelet.
 - Hold updates for  docker-ce, helm, kubeadm, kubectl, kubelet.
 - Add user identified in inventory to the docker group.

 Rancher
 - Download RKE and move to /usr/local/bin/rke.
 - Copy pre-existing cluster configuration from ansible server to cluster nodes (Note: the cluster configuration was established by running "rke config --name cluster.yml").
 - Add the Rancher Helm repository.
-- Execute rke up (Note: this doesn't seem to work).
+- Execute rke up (Note: this doesn't seem to work, times out via Ansible but ok from CLI).

 To do:
 1. Test reboot, using patched.changed as trigger.